 Budget and Salary/Compensation Transparency Report

-Section 18 (2) of the Public Act 94 of 1979, The State School Aid Act, has been amended, which requires each school district and intermediate school district to post certain information on its website within 30 days after a board adopts it annual operating budget or any subsequent revision to that budget.
+Section 18 (2) of the Public Act 94 of 1979, The State School Aid Act, was amended, requiring each school district and intermediate school district to post certain information on its website within 15 days after a board adopts it annual operating budget or any subsequent revision to that budget.
 The Annual Budget & Transparency Reporting is an opportunity to communicate to our community on how we utilize the resources that are provided to us.

 The Ottawa Area Intermediate School District is a regional educational service agency created by the legislature in 1962 to bring about quality and equitable educational opportunities to students and schools throughout the state.
 We provide leadership, programs, and services which complement and enhance the efforts of constituent school districts in extending educational opportunities to all students.
 Together we maximize resources, share best practices, solve problems, and save time and money.